-This is only for those strictly value their security over utility.
+This is only for those who strictly value their security over utility.
 Of course, Bomgar does everything a remote desktop controller should be doing, but alongside it prioritizes its secure connections.
-It makes individual paths do that data of several customers isn’t mixed up in any case.
+It makes individual paths so that several customers’ data isn’t mixed up in any case.
 Other features including allowing the customer to customize the services for branding purposes and well suited for management meetings, audits, etc.

 - Extensive security features.

 Price: Has a free trial and starts with $1995/year as premium plans.

 We end this list with the greatest of all – Zoho Assist.
 This could be the best alternative to TeamViewer as Assist is purely for companies, specifically tech assistance firms.
 Though it’s open for individuals, the extensive tools it gives may not be that useful to them.
 Zoho Assist securely connects faster than any other peers.
 It’s showing up a list of active desktops to find easy and connects almost instantly.

 Further, effective tools as voice and video chat are constructive for those tech assistance firms who’re guiding their users live.
 Moreover, they can even send updates, patches, or files to them for instant rectification of any errors.
 These all make it the best pick for firms.

 - Secured and quick connections across numerous devices.

 Price: It has a free version but is limited to basic features.
 Premium plans start from $10/month or $100/year.

 Download here: Zoho Assist